Epicaaron85/FFVPS/README.md

 - <img width="16" height="16" src="https://www.plamolinux.org/images/garland_logo.jpg" /> Plamo Linux
 - <img width="16" height="16" src="https://linuxmint.com/web/img/favicon.ico" /> Linux Mint
 - <img width="16" height="16" src="https://en.altlinux.org/favicon.svg" /> Alt Linux

-## 🚀 Quick Start

-1. **Download the Egg**
-   - Download the `egg-vps.json` configuration file to your local machine.
-2. **Import to Pterodactyl**
-   - Navigate to the Admin Panel
-   - Go to Nests > Import Egg
-   - Upload the `egg-vps.json` file
-   - Configure as needed

-3. **Deploy Your VPS**
-   - Create a new server using the VPS egg
-   - Configure resources
-   - Start your instance

 ## How to use SSH?